 What Is Polyurethane Foam?

 From your cellphone down to your shoes, thermoset polyurethane foam is virtually everywhere.
 Due to its flexible chemistry, this versatile material can be engineered into any shape and customized component with endless physical properties.
-Foam first gained its popularity in the automotive industry and is now widely used in numerous applications, including: furniture, toys, surfboards, medical devices - you name it!But what exactly is this miracle material we keep referring to?
-Below is a break down how polyurethane foam is made, and the various types of foam you can use in your product design.
+Foam first gained its popularity in the automotive industry and is now widely used in numerous applications, including furniture, toys, surfboards, medical devices - you name it!But what exactly is this miracle material we keep referring to?
+Below is a break down of how polyurethane foam is made, and the various types of foam you can use in your product design.

 How Does Polyurethane Foam Work

 Polyurethane foams start out no differently from a polyurethane solid.
 To help sum up this complex yet basic chemistry, polyurethanes are formed by the reaction of a polyol and diisocyanate.
 Sometimes, additives may be used to tailor physical properties of the material to meet specific design requirements.
 This mixture becomes foam through the introduction of gas bubbles, which, can be the result of chemical reactions or mechanical processes.
 To learn more about additives and how polyurethane foam can be made conductive, check out our most recent post on polyurethane conductivity.

 Different Types of Foam